MicrosoftDocs/learn/learn-pr/wwl-azure/configure-subscriptions/includes/2-identify-regions.md

 ### Things to know about regional pairs

-Each Azure region is paired with another region within the same geography to make a _regional pair_ (or _paired regions_).
+Most Azure regions are paired with another region within the same geography to make a _regional pair_ (or _paired regions_).
 Regional pairs help to support always-on availability of Azure resources used by your infrastructure.
 The following table describes some prominent characteristics of paired regions:

 | Characteristic | Description |
 | --- | --- |